dagengine/dagengine/examples/04-transformations/README.md

 ---
 title: 04 - Transformations
-description: Reshape data mid-workflow for massive efficiency gains
+description: Reshape data mid-workflow for cost optimization
 ---

 # 04 - Transformations

-Learn how to dynamically reshape your data between dimensions for dramatic cost savings.
+Learn how to dynamically reshape your data between dimensions.

 ---